-When the sample frequency is set to 88.2 or 96 kHz, the number of ASIO ADAT channels is reduced to 4.
-At a sample rate of 176.4 or 192 kHz (Quad Speed Mode) the ADAT I/O is no longer available.
-Nevertheless it will send out a synchronized ADAT signal at a quarter of the sample rate.
+When the sample frequency is set to 88.2 or 96 kHz, the number of

+ASIO ADAT channels is reduced to 4 per ADAT port.
+At a sample rate of 176.4 or 192 kHz (Quad Speed Mode) the ADAT I/Os are no longer available.
+Nevertheless they will send out a synchronized ADAT signal at a quarter of the sample rate.
 The ASIO driver corrects the number of channels when changing from Single to Double or Quad Speed.
 The channel routing of both ADAT ports is shown in chapter 18.1 and 37.5.